-4.1 Environmental and Natural Heritage Management [Moved from Section 3.2]
+4.1 Environmental and Natural Heritage Management

-The quality of life in any community is directly related to the quality of the natural environment and public safety and well-being.
+The quality of life in any community is directly related to the quality of the natural environment, public safety and well-being.
 It is recognized in this Official Plan that the natural environment is a resource that must be carefully managed to preserve its quality and contribution to the health and identity of the community.